 Search the best hotels in Lancaster

-With its royal connections - Queen Elisabeth II is also the Duke of Lancaster - and historic importance as a trading port, Lancaster is very much a fading, but genteel beauty.
+With its royal connections - Queen Elizabeth II is also the Duke of Lancaster - and historic importance as a trading port, Lancaster is very much a genteel beauty.
 The 18th century is when it was at its busiest, unfortunately as a hub of the slave trade, and much of the city’s best architecture is Georgian - though there are also some lovely country seats in the region surrounding the county town.
-And the best places to stay in Lancaster are a mix of city centre boltholes, converted manors and some charming old seaside hotels along the coast at Morecambe.
+The best places to stay in Lancaster are a mix of city centre boltholes, converted manors and some charming old seaside hotels along the coast at Morecambe.

-Lancaster also has a very fine Priory Church, right next to the castle, but pre-dating it, several museums - including a Maritime Museum, and a wonderful park with a beautiful Edwardian Palm House, now converted into a Tropical Butterfly House.
+Lancaster also has a very fine Priory Church which predates the castle, several museums - including a Maritime Museum, and a wonderful park with a beautiful Edwardian Palm House, now converted into a Tropical Butterfly House.